mccsssk2/12.WholeBody0D_JJTH_2022/README.md

 # Licence.

-These codes are the collective IP of SR Kharche, Jermiah Joseph, Tim Hunter, grant investigators, Lawson, and Western University; whose approval may be required for use and deployment.
+These codes are the collective IP of SR Kharche, Jermiah Joseph, Tim Hunter, grant investigators, Lawson, and Western University; whose written approval may be required for use and deployment.

 ## Dr. Sanjay R. Kharche, Ph.D.
 (App.
 Maths).
 January 23rd, 2023.